Faceting transition in aluminum as a grain boundary phase transition: Discussion in the context of prior observations reported in the literature

 \section{Discussion in the context of prior observations reported in the literature}

 The original observation \cite{Hsieh1989} placed the faceting/defaceting transition at roughly \SI{500}{K}, which fits well with the free energy prediction and MD simulations given the expected uncertainty of the transition temperature as discussed before.
+The good agreement obtained with the Zha09 potential is due to the accurate reproduction of the experimental melting point and of the GB energies (see Appendix~\ref{sec:app:eval-pot}).
 Prior MD simulations have qualitatively similar results as the original experiments and our results, but did not investigate the transition as a GB phase transition \cite{Wu2009}.
 We also found that the potentials used in previous simulation studies are flawed (see Appendix~\ref{sec:app:eval-pot}).
 Here, we therefore shed light on the faceting/defaceting transition as a non-congruent GB phase transition.

 In contrast, a study on epitaxial growth of Al films on alumina did not reveal any defaceting upon annealing, but instead simply reported the evolution of a maze structure of $\Sigma3$ $[11\overline{1}]$ \{112\} GBs \cite{Dehm2002}.
 Figure~\ref{fig:free-energy}(b) explains this: GBs on \{112\} planes have no driving force to facet at all.
 The zipper GB phase, which is native to this plane, has such low energy that it will not transition into anything else.
 Consequently, any \{112\} GB would be stable.
 The present study only considers the case of a bicrystal with an average \{011\} GB plane.
 In a real polycrystal the transition to \{112\} facets might not be reversible if the microstructure reaches a deep energy minimum for its GB network.
+This is consistent with the equilibrium shape of a polyhedral grain in an infinite matrix: The interface stiffness tensor of Ni $\Sigma3$ $[11\overline{1}]$ boundaries shows that \{112\} facets are stable compared to \{011\} facets \cite{Abdeljawad2018}.
+The same considerations apply for Al---given the lower GB energy of \{112\} facets compared to \{011\} facets---at least at low temperatures.

 On the theory side, some previous models explain the faceting/defacting transition as a faceting refinement (or roughening) transition, where the configurational entropy of small facets overcomes their energy cost at the critical temperature \cite{Daruka2004, Qiu2023}.
 At low temperatures the facets are long and clearly defined, at high temperatures the facets are small and fluctuate.
 Direct atomistic simulations of this phenomenon were not provided.
 Here, we instead clearly observe the structural change between zipper facets and the B phase in MD simulations.